How to Clean Landscaping Rocks

 If you have small landscaping rocks, make your own sifter, small or large.
 Use a wooden or metal frame and hard mesh cloth or screen material.

-Place the rocks in the sifter and use a rake or shovel to remove the weeds, pine needles, and whatever else has become attached to your rocks.
+Place the rocks in the sifter and use a rake or shovel to remove the debris.

 Be mindful of your landscape fabric during the cleaning process.
-Damage could result in unwanted vegetation growth, seepage and collection of moisture in areas designed to drain.
+Damage will result vegetation growth, seepage and collection of moisture in areas designed to drain.

 Wash the rocks

-For rocks that are not very dirty, a regular garden hose may work just fine.
+For rocks that are not very dirty, a regular garden hose will work just fine.

 Another option is to use a pressure washer.